Interactive Mental Stimulation Toys for Dogs – Puzzles for Pups!1 comment

 - CleverPet's Video Game System promises an interactive experience for your dog that can change games to alleviate boredom, advance the levels as your dog becomes more proficient in using it, and offers an app that lets you know your dog’s preferences and activity.
 At $250+/system, it comes with a hefty price tag, but teaching your dog to work smarter instead of harder is worth it.

-He’s going to explore every inch of this wonderful new world with his mouth.
-Whether your hand, your pant leg, the edge of the carpet, or an actual dog toy, baby dogs seem to be equal opportunity chewers.
+The baby dog is going to explore every inch of this wonderful new world with his mouth, and dog toys for mental exercise can be a great way to provide them with something safe to chew on.
+Whether it's your hand, your pant leg, the edge of the carpet, or an actual dog toy, baby dogs seem to be equal-opportunity chewers.
 Puppy chewing usually subsides by the time they lose their baby teeth, around 6-8 months.
 But after the initial excitement of your new bundle of joy wears off, you’ll have questions about whether that rescue organization gave you the beagle mix that you applied for, or if they actually switched that darling puppy out for a baby honey badger.

 - You can’t go wrong with the classic interactive dog toy!
 Kongs are the king of puzzle toys.
-Just stuff with food, and snacks and allow your puppy to work for their food!
+Just stuff with food, and snacks and allow your puppy to work for their food and provide mental stimulation while doing so!
 Click here for some awesome Kong recipes.

 - This easy DIY option calls for filling an ice cube tray or Dixie cup with kibble, treats, and water (as if you were making ice cubes).
 Freeze them until they are solid, and let your pup go to town!
 Not only will it take more time for your puppy to eat a pupsicle than it will to eat breakfast out of their bowl, but the cold ice will also soothe your puppy’s sensitive gums.
 That’s a win/win!